 Ask this question: Is your growth strategy sales-led or product led?
 How much does it cost for you to acquire new customers (and retain and grow old ones)?

 At the other end of the spectrum you have a transactional high touch sales model with high customer acquisition costs (CAC).
-If your growth strategy is built on sales reps and/or you’re only just trying to break into a new market, content isn’t necessarily your best bet.
+If your strategy is built on sales reps and/or you’re only just trying to break into a new market, content isn’t necessarily your best bet.

 For sales-led companies finding a scalable marketing channel can obviously be a goldmine too, but it will most likely require just a tad more than traditional inbound tactics (remember the ERP example?
 People don’t exactly Google “what’s the best ERP in 2020”).